 Ohio isn’t historically known for being a filmmaking hub, but it is becoming more and more common.
 But as tax credits increase, more and more production companies are seeing the allure of the Buckeye state.

 Part of that draw is Ohio’s many landscapes.
-For crowded, city scenes, Cleveland, Columbus, and Cincinnati can stand in for the world’s largest metropolises.
-Just a short drive from any of them, you’ll find rural landscapes.
+For crowded, city scenes, Cleveland, Columbus, and Cincinnati can stand in for the world’s largest cities.
+Just a short drive from any of them, you’ll find varied rural landscapes, from flat farm fields to the rolling foothills of the Appalachian Mountains.
 It’s convenient, and with the tax credit, it’s becoming more affordable.

 Ohio isn’t just about the locale.
 There are also creative people who want to build up the industry in Columbus, and the rest of the state.

 “There’s just so many outlets now for original content, and that creates an opportunity for people in Columbus — people who want to come back to Columbus,” John Daugherty, executive director of Film Columbus, told The Dispatch.
 “There are some really talented people here.”

 Of course, even before the financial incentives, Ohio had been the setting for many films.
 From Academy award-winning dramas to comedies and action flicks, here are just some of the movies that have filmed in the state.

 Because it is, perhaps, the most iconic film ever made here in Ohio, I just had to start this list with The Shawshank Redemption.
 Nominated for 7 Academy Awards, the film was directed by Frank Darabont and brought an all-star cast, including Morgan Freeman and Tim Robbins, to film in Mansfield.

 The Ohio Reformatory serves as Shawshank Prison, and nearly all principal photography took place there.
 Areas of the prison still remain exactly as they were for filming, including the Warden’s Office and Brooks’ hotel room.